 10. Unclear expectations and weak orientations

-You’ve welcomed aboard the successful candidate, but if the job isn’t what the person expected, chances are he or she won’t remain your employee for long.
-Make sure the new person has a thorough understanding of his or her responsibilities.
-And be sure to explain how performance is measured.
+Congratulations, you’ve welcomed aboard the successful candidate!
+However, if the job isn’t what the person expected, chances are good he or she won’t remain your employee for long.
+Make sure that the new hire has a thorough understanding of his or her responsibilities from the start, and be sure to explain how performance is measured.

 Perseverance is the Key

-If you recognize hiring mistakes you may currently be making, you’ve taken that important first step.
-It’s time now to work on correcting each mistake one at a time.
-It may take more than a little effort to fix the process, but ultimately, you’ll see the results in the form of a well-functioning, higher performing and more stable company.
-And in today’s competitive chemical industry, there’s no better investment you can make.
+Recognizing the hiring mistakes you may currently be making is the first step.
+Now it’s time to work on correcting each mistake one at a time.
+Focus on action plans that can incrementally move you in the right direction.
+It may take more than a little effort to fix the hiring process, but ultimately you’ll see the results in the form of a well-functioning, higher performing, and more stable company.
+And in today’s competitive corporate marketplace, there’s no better investment you can make.